simonjosefsson/graphwalker.org/content/docs/websocket_api.md

 The graph below is an actual test where GraphWalker is testing itself.
 The test design is also serves as a [Specifaction by Example](http://en.wikipedia.org/wiki/Specification_by_example).
 The sepcification dictates what API calls can be made given the current status.
 The test verifies that the implementation follows the design.

+The test is run as one of the Unit tests in the CLI module.
+See [GraphWalkerWebSocketServerTest.java](https://github.com/GraphWalker/graphwalker-cli/blob/3.2.0/src/test/java/org/graphwalker/cli/GraphWalkerWebSocketServerTest.java)

 <img src="/content/images/websocket_api.png" alt="WebSocket API">